 A policy has been included with regard to shop front design, an important part of ensuring that the Town Centre remains attractive.

-Extensions are also addressed, with a focus on residential amenities, subject to recent relaxation in government permitted development rights.
+Extensions are also addressed, with a focus on residential amenities, though recent changes to government permitted development rights have increased the size of extensions that can be built without the need for a planning application.

 BPD1: Sustainable Design